-US wagering handle down almost 8% in November
+US wagering handle up in April

 Wagering on US Thoroughbred races dropped almost 8 percent in November versus the prior year and is off about 1.8% for the year to date.